MapWorkshops/CartoRecipes/README.md

- Just a few CartoDB recipes, so far.
+ Just a few [Carto](https://carto.com/) recipes, so far.
 Planning to add more recipes.